-It is a lot easier to find the right cooking utensil in a kitchen that is properly organised with cupboards and draws for specific categories of things, such as cutlery, plates, glasses, cloths, etc, then to find that same utensil in a kitchen in which every draw is labeled “miscellaneous”.
+It is a lot easier to find the right cooking utensil in a kitchen that is properly organised with cupboards and drawers for specific categories of things, such as cutlery, plates, glasses, cloths, etc, then to find that same utensil in a kitchen in which every drawer is labeled “miscellaneous”.

 Likewise, the brain seems to retain information better when it is given information that is related in meaning.
-Otherwise, it would be forced to keep opening and closing draws of word groups unnecessarily.
+Otherwise, it would be forced to keep opening and closing drawers of word groups unnecessarily.

 What does this have to do with your vocabulary notebook.
 Well, simple, instead of writing down every new word you come across, independent of their meaning, divide them into categories.
 These could be abstract or concrete.
 Examples are: ‘office’, for things you find there; ‘bathroom’; ‘restaurant’; ‘happy words’; ‘anatomy’; etc., the sky is the limit.